 The Town is exposed to various risks of loss related to torts; theft of, damages to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Town participates in a self-funded risk financing pool administered by the North Carolina League of Municipalities.
 Through this pool, the Town obtains general liability coverage of \$5 million per occurrence, public officials coverage of \$5 million per claim and in the annual aggregate limit, computer equipment and media of \$50,000, and building and personal property coverage up to the total insurance replacement values of the property.
 The liability and property exposures are reinsured through commercial carriers for claims in excess of retentions as selected by the Board of Trustees each year.
-Stop loss insurance is purchased by the Board of Trustees to protect against large medical claims that exceed certain dollar cost levels.
-Specific information on the limits of the reinsurance, excess and stop loss policies purchased by the Board of Trustees can be obtained by contacting the Risk Management Services Department of the NC League of Municipalities.
+Stop loss insurance is purchased by the Board of Trustees can be obtained by contacting the Risk Management Services Department of the NC League of Municipalities.
 The pools are audited annually by certified public accountants, and the audited financial statements are available to the Town upon request.